-Samples are to be collected of representative, unweathered, in-situ rock samples for testing.
-Composite Discrete sampling of unweathered rock is not acceptable preferable.
+Samples are to be collected of representative rock samples for testing.
+Discrete sampling of unweathered rock is preferable.
+The qualified professional must provide justification for the sampling of weathered rock and/or for composite sampling.
 The samples must be collected using professionally acceptable sample collection methods and must be taken by or under the supervision of a qualified professional.